mosip/id-authentication/kernel/kernel-idvalidator-rid/README.md

 3. Input RID first 5 digit from 1 to 5 digit should contain Center ID

-4. and from 6 to 10 digit should contain Dongle ID
+4. and from 6 to 10 digit should contain Machine ID

 5. and next 5 digit should be sequential number